Who Killed James Forrestal? Part 5

 the former secretary of defense, suffering at Bethesda Naval Hospital from 'a

-the warrior Ajax, 'worn by the waste of time.'
-Forrestal tied one end of his
+about the warrior Ajax, 'worn by the waste of time.'
+Forrestal tied one end of

-dressing-gown sash to a radiator just below a sixteenth-floor window and the
+his dressing-gown sash to a radiator just below a sixteenth-floor window and

 himself until the sash broke and he fell to his death."

-you say that you worked hard in your book to be accurate in your reporting.
-Was
+you worked hard in your book to be accurate in your reporting.
+Was your

-your misreporting on the known facts about Forrestal's death a result of your
+misreporting on the known facts about Forrestal's death a result of your not

 succumbing, as you put it at the beginning of your interview, to "...the